Gloss is an important aesthetic characteristic that can be quantitavely measured. Gloss meters facilitate this quality control process.

 What is gloss?

 Gloss is defined by NIST as the perception by an observer of the shiny appearance of a surface.
 It is a measure of the reflective characteristics of a surface and is important in visual appearance.
 More specifically, it is a measure of the level of specular reflection of a surface.
-Lower gloss surfaces tend to have a higher level of diffuse reflection, scattering light incident upon them in a more diffuse pattern.
+Lower gloss surfaces have a higher level of diffuse reflection.

 What affects gloss level?